USDA-ARS-GBRU/keio/README.md

 # What we need to do in our project?
-Our Illumina reads represent the clone library generated as above described methods.
-Now, we need to map the location of random barcode sequence (about 20 base pairin lengths).
-Following diagram repsent the construct for each reads:
+Our Illumina reads represent the clone library as generated with the above described methods.
+Now, we need to map the location of random barcode sequence (about 20 base pair in lengths).
+Following diagram shows the construct for each read:

 ![alt text](https://github.com/ravinpoudel/keio/blob/master/keio.png)

 # Flowchart- Framework of analyses
-Script involved in each steps described in the following flowchart, and also available in `main.py` script file.
+Script involved in each step is described in the following flowchart, and also available in `main.py` script file.

 ![alt text](https://github.com/ravinpoudel/keio/blob/master/Keio_Flowchart.png)